Flame Cutting Service

 Oxy acetylene cutting is known by many names, such as oxy cutting, oxy fuel cutting or flame cutting.
 It is a process where fuel gases and pure oxygen are used for cutting.

 Flame cutting uses pre-heating.
 First, the flame heats up a spot on the metal.
 Then a high-pressure stream of pure oxygen is directed towards this spot.
 Hitting the heated spot ignites the oxygen which, in turn, cuts the metal.
-Flame cutting temperatures rise up to 3500°C.
+The cutting flame temperatures rise up to 3500°C.

 Flame cutting is excellent for cutting steel.
 The reason why it only works well with steel is related to the chemical reactions taking place.
 When the metal melts, it combines with oxide to form iron oxide.
 This makes the cut possible.